dadhi/DryIoc/BREAKING.md

 1. Using C# 6 through codebase.
 2. `IReuse` contents is replaced with `IReuseV3` contents, `IReuseV3` is removed.
 3. Removed unused `compositeParentKey` and `compositeRequiredType` parameters from `IResolver.ResolveMany` both in DryIoc and DIZero
+4. Removed `scope` parameter from FactoryDelegate due #288 both in DryIoc and DryIocZero